apache/incubator-kie-kogito-runtimes/README.md

     * If you haven't made the branches yourself, first make sure your local repository knows about them:

+        ```shell
         $ droolsjbpm-build-bootstrap/script/git-all.sh fetch
+        ```

     * Switch to master with `script/git-checkout-all.sh`

+        ```shell
         $ droolsjbpm-build-bootstrap/script/git-checkout-all.sh master master
+        ```

     * Update master to the next SNAPSHOT version to avoid clashing the artifacts on nexus of master and the release branch:

+        ```shell
         $ droolsjbpm-build-bootstrap/script/release/update-version-all.sh 6.2.0-SNAPSHOT 6.3.0-SNAPSHOT
+        ```

-        * Note: the arguments are `releaseOldVersion releaseNewVersion
+        * Note: the arguments are `releaseOldVersion` `releaseNewVersion`

-        * WARNING: FIXME the update-version-all script does not work correctly if you are releasing a hotfix version.
+        * WARNING: FIXME the `update-version-all.sh` script does not work correctly if you are releasing a hotfix version.

-        * WARNING: jbpm/pom.xml sometimes has properties defined that override the ${version.org.jbpm}.
+        * WARNING: `jbpm/pom.xml` sometimes has properties defined that override the `${version.org.jbpm}`.
 Check this is not the case.

+            ```shell
+            $ grep -r '6.2.0-SNAPSHOT' **/pom.xml
+            # or
-                $ grep -r '6.2.0-SNAPSHOT' **/pom.xml or for i in $(find . -name "pom.xml"); do grep '6.2.0-SNAPSHOT' $i; done
+            $ for i in $(find . -name "pom.xml"); do grep '6.2.0-SNAPSHOT' $i; done
+            ```

         * WARNING: script update-version-all.sh did not update all versions in all modules for 6.3.0-SNAPSHOT.
 Check all have been updated with the following and re-run if required.

+            ```shell
+            $ grep -r '6.3.0-SNAPSHOT' **/pom.xml
+            # or
-                $ grep -r '6.3.0-SNAPSHOT' **/pom.xml or for i in $(find . -name "pom.xml"); do grep '6.3.0-SNAPSHOT' $i; done
+            $ for i in $(find . -name "pom.xml"); do grep '6.3.0-SNAPSHOT' $i; done
+            ```
             or
+            ```shell
             $ grep -ER --exclude-dir=*git* --exclude-dir=*target* --exclude-dir=*idea* --exclude=*ipr --exclude=*iws --exclude=*iml --exclude=workspace* --exclude-dir=*.errai 6.3.0-SNAPSHOT . | grep -v ./kie-wb-distributions/kie-eap-integration/kie-eap-modules/kie-jboss-eap-base-modules
+            ```

         * Note: in either case it is important to search for -SNAPSHOT, as there are various hidden -SNAPSHOT dependencies in some pom.xml files and they should be prevented for releases

         * IMPORTANT: Right now the script is not updating automatically all poms of droolsjbpm-tools.
           This could be the case when the number of release i.e. 6.1.0 changes to 6.1.1.

           When the change is in the appendix only (i.e. Beta, CR, Final) the scripts should work correctly.
 There is the file droolsjbpm-tools/drools-eclipse/org.drools.updatesite/category.xml that has to be updated manually if the script doesn't run correctly.

           Steps to do it working:

             1. run script droolsjbpm-build-bootstrap/script/release/update-version-all
             2. since this script will fail in droolsjbpm-tools edit droolsjbpm-tools/drools-eclipse/org.drools.updatesite/category.xml and modify manually all *.feature.source_***.qualifier
                Don't do this before you did the first run that fails - you have to run the script first!
             3. re-run droolsjbpm-build-bootstrap/script/release/update-version-all

         * NOTE: the repository fuse-bxms-integ has to be upgradede manually